Why Do My Hiking Boots Hurt My Toes? (7 Possible Reasons)

 One of the first reasons that you could be having toe pain is that your boots are too big or just don’t fit properly.

-Boots that are too big on your feet can cause your feet to do a lot of sliding around, therefore jamming against the sidewalls of the boot.
+Boots that are too big on your feet can cause your feet to do a lot of sliding around, therefore jamming against the sidewalls and front of the boot.

 Especially as you walk either uphill or downhill, you may notice that your toes are jamming into the end.